Lower Floor: TV Lounge, Dining Room, Kitchen

 tiled (same granite and non-slip floor tiles used upstairs in the

-breakfast and bath rooms) with a wall mounted TV extension from
+breakfast and bathrooms) with a wall mounted TV extension from the

 A second gate / video entry console is located at the entrance